syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 attachment.MimeType = "application/txt"

-'Add the attachment to the document
+'Adds the attachment to the document

 document.Attachments.Add(attachment)

-'Save and close the PDF document
+'Saves and closes the PDF document

 document.Save("Output.pdf")